 There are simple things you and your family can do to prepare for an emergency.
 And you may already be doing them!
 Check out our helpful VictoriaReady brochure to see where you're at and what you need to do.
 Learn what you need to be ready.

-Check out what to include in your family's emergency kits and register for one of our free workshops in 2018 to learn more about what you need to be prepared to cope for up to seven days in the event of a major emergency or disaster.
+Check out what to include in your family's emergency kits and register for one of our free workshops to learn more about what you need to be prepared to cope for up to seven days in the event of a major emergency or disaster.
 View the 2019 Workshop Schedule.

 Are you calm under pressure, want to be part of the action in an emergency, and give back to your community?
 The City of Victoria and the Canadian Red Cross invite you to attend their upcoming Volunteer Fair to learn about volunteering with Victoria’s Emergency Social Services (ESS) and Cyclist Response (CRT) Teams.
 Join us Tuesday, March 26 from 6 p.m. - 8 p.m. (presentation at 6:30 p.m.) at Victoria City Hall.
 Learn more.

 The City and the Canadian Red Cross have partnered to provide Emergency Social Services (ESS) to Victoria residents.
 This multi-year pilot will enable seamless services to those impacted by emergencies during the initial 72 hours of an emergency response through to the recovery phase.
 All Victoria Red Cross ESS volunteers will receive world-class training and will be part of the largest international humanitarian network.

 Victoria has a one-in-three probability of experiencing a damaging earthquake in the next 50 years.
 It’s not a matter of IF, but WHEN.
 Learn what you need to be ready.